ajshedivy/agent-app-agno/README.md

 1. A development environment running locally on docker
 2. A production environment running on AWS ECS

+## Agent Integration
+This repo has two prebuilt agents that can be used out of the box with OpenAI:
+- `Sage`: A knowledge agent that uses Agentic RAG to deliver context-rich answers from a knowledge base.
+- `Scholar`: A research agent that uses DuckDuckGo (and optionally Exa) to deliver in-depth answers about any topic.

+### Db2i Agent (in Progress)
+TODO:
+- Update MCPTools to use official MCP tools package
+- Add support for other models, including ollama, watsonx, and others
+- System admin support in UI
+- deploy on Power

 ## Setup

 1. [Install uv](https://docs.astral.sh/uv/#getting-started) for managing the python environment.